AyushVgole/Thesis/README.md

-A Comparative Study of CNN, RNN, and Transfer Learning Models for Facial Emotion Recognition in Gaming
+A Comparative Study of CNN, RNN, and Transfer Learning Models for Facial Emotion Recognition in Gaming context

                Ayush Gole